 - Allowance package for research-related activities.

-- Access to a programme of cultural events and activities organised by the FCO and the Chevening Secretariat.
+- Access to a programme of cultural events and activities organised by the FCDO and the Chevening Secretariat.

 The Chevening OCIS Abdullah Gül Fellowship is available to applicants from Turkey.

 To be eligible for a Chevening OCIS Fellowship, you must: